 The safe internal temperature for cooking hot dogs is 160°F (71 °C) if they are made from ground meat, and 165°F (74 °C) if made with ground poultry.
 To ensure an accurate reading, it’s best to use a food thermometer at the end of the cooking time (sources: USDA, UW Extension).

-For grilled hot dogs, the CDC advises a temperature of 165°F (74 °C), or not below 140 °F (60 °C) until serving (source: CDC).
+For grilled hot dogs, the CDC advises a safe temperature of 165°F (74 °C), or not below 140 °F (60 °C) until serving (source: CDC).

-Technically, hot dogs are cooked (pre-cooked) processed meat made from one or more types of ground meat (source: USDA).
+Technically, hot dogs are cooked (pre-cooked) processed meat products made from one or more types of ground meat (source: USDA).

 For example, one hot dog manufacturing company cooks their hot dogs in two ways: by smoking, then by steam.
 The result is well-cooked hot dogs (source: Procedia Manufacturing).